Close

 Decide to let go or hold on

 Whether you’re going to work at the relationship and press on or let go and move on are both entirely acceptance decisions.
-Sometimes the best thing that you can do for yourself and a parent is to create distance.
+Sometimes the best thing that you can do for yourself and a parent is to create distance and set healthy boundaries.

 Communicate proactively